Fleet and Driver Safety Officer

 You will need to submit your application via the ‘Apply’ button below and create a login using your email address and upload a

-• Resume; and
+- Resume; and

-• Cover Letter addressing the selection criteria within the position description and explaining your suitability for the role.
+- Cover Letter addressing the selection criteria within the position description and explaining your suitability for the role.

-Applications close Friday 9 May 2025.
+Applications close Tuesday 24 June 2025.

 CBCity is an equal opportunity employer committed to providing a working environment that embraces and values diversity and inclusion.
 We want our workplace to reflect the diverse community we serve.
 We encourage applications from all backgrounds, experiences and abilities; this includes people with disability, Aboriginal and Torres Strait Islanders, the LGBTQIA+ community and people from culturally diverse backgrounds.